xylotope/Tropbrick/README.md

 ### Known Issues

-* The game appears to run fine in windowed mode, but when I switched to full screen, my antivirus software apparently did not like the way that Blitz3D goes fullscreen and blocked the program from running.
+* The game appears to run fine in windowed mode, but when I switched to full screen, the game crashed.
+* The delete button does not appear to work properly in the load game screen.

 ### Credits